Pregnancy Diary Week 10

 Due to the increasing size of the baby, you can expect your weight to increase a little bit.
 By this time, you may be a bit sluggish and you get constipated most of the time.
 Pregnancy symptoms which have begun showing in the past weeks continue to manifest this week.
 These symptoms include heartburn, indigestion, flatulence, dizziness, increased vaginal discharge, food aversion, food cravings, nausea, fatigue, vomiting, headaches and occasional headaches.

 By this week, you will notice the occurrence of a map of veins criss-crossing through your belly and abdomen.
-This is due to the increasing blood supply and the veins help in supplying blood and nutrients to the baby.
+This is due to the increased blood supply and the veins help in supplying blood and nutrients to the baby.

 In time, these veins will eventually fade.
 Lower abdominal pains should also be anticipated this week.
 The ligaments which support the belly are now stretching out and as your baby gets bigger, additional weight is put on the ligaments thereby causing a sharp or dull pain.